nodejs/node/deps/uv/docs/src/errors.rst

 API
 ---

+.. c:function:: UV_ERRNO_MAP(iter_macro)

+    Macro that expands to a series of invocations of `iter_macro` for each of the error constants above. `iter_macro` is invoked with two
+    arguments: the name of the error constant without the `UV_` prefix, and the error message string literal.

 .. c:function:: const char* uv_strerror(int err)

     Returns the error message for the given error code.
 Leaks a few bytes